Angela McRobbie: Scholarly work

-From the 1990s onward, she analyzed the emergence of cultural entrepreneurship and its intersection with neoliberal economic structures.
-Works such as British Fashion Design (1998) and Be Creative (2016) examine how creative labor is valorized and exploited under post-Fordist conditions.
-Her co-authored book in 2022 and recent articles in 2025 further this inquiry, turning attention to fashion policy and labor conditions in women’s media industries.

 A third stream of McRobbie’s scholarship is grounded in feminist theory, influenced by thinkers such as Judith Butler and Stuart Hall.
 Her writing interrogates concepts such as post-feminist masquerade, neoliberal feminism, and the psychic life of power.
 Books like The Aftermath of Feminism (2008) and Feminism and the Politics of Resilience (2020) are central to this line of thought.
 Currently, she is working on a third volume, Feminism, Culture and Society: In Times of the Great Moving Right Show, with recent excerpts appearing in the European Journal of Cultural Studies.

 Her fourth thematic focus lies in her sustained engagement with feminist, queer, and post-colonial visual culture.
 McRobbie has written critically on artists and filmmakers such as Ulrike Ottinger, Chantal Akerman, Yinka Shonibare, and Tatjana Turanskyj.
 These writings investigate aesthetic strategies and cultural politics across global contexts, as seen in her 2024 monograph on Ottinger and ongoing essays on Isaac Julien and Chila Burman.

 The fifth dimension of McRobbie’s scholarship includes her role as a public intellectual.
 From the mid-1970s, she contributed essays, reviews, and commentary on contemporary culture and politics.
 She has written on themes ranging from youth culture and pop music to urban precarity and cultural policy.